robobluebird/ruby-lofi/README.md

 HELLO

 A note: Why are `ruby-lofi` and `lofi` both repos?
-Well, lofi is the history of the project but I somehow managed to bork it by making it 150 MB in size on accident.
-I'm sure this is a simple git fix but I was rushing to get ready for presenting it so I just created a new repo :)
+Well, `lofi` is the history of the project but I somehow managed to bork it by making it 150 MB in size on accident.
+I'm sure this is a simple git fix but I was rushing to get ready for presenting it so I just created a new repo :) Use this one, `ruby-lofi`!

 ## To run this app: